TeeMesnch/Hello-World/README.md

 # Hello-World
-"Hello World!!!" in all languages i could think off
+"Hello World!!!" in all languages i could think off.
 I made this to discover some other languages